 Hi,

-I am a postdoctoral research fellow with joint appointment at Massachusetts General Hospital and Harvard Medical School, Boston, working on digital phenotyping for mapping psychological states.
+Prior to this appointment, I was a Research fellow at Harvard Medical School Core of Computational Medicine in Boston, Massachusetts and held postdoctoral research fellowship with joint appointment at Massachusetts General Hospital and Harvard Medical School, Boston, working on digital phenotyping for mapping psychological states.

 I received my PhD from the Department of Computer Science and Engineering at the University of Notre Dame in September 2021.